mk8310/pgadmin4/docs/en_US/server_dialog.rst

   address when using Kerberos, GSSAPI, or SSPI authentication methods, as well as for verify-full SSL certificate verification.
-* Use the *DB restriction* field to provide a SQL restriction that will be used against the pg_database table to limit the databases that you see.
+* Use the *DB restriction* field to provide a SQL restriction that will be used against the sys_database table to limit the databases that you see.
 For example, you might enter: *live_db test_db* so that only live_db and test_db are shown in the pgAdmin browser.
 Separate entries with a comma or tab as you type.